nelsonkbrenton-BA/Invoice-Approval-Process-Improvement/README.md

 * Are approval rules clearly defined and consistently followed?
 * How does manual routing affect invoice cycle time?
 * Which departments or approval levels create the most bottlenecks?
-* What visibility does the VP of Finance need to monitor invoice aging and late payment risk?
+* What visibility does the VP of Finance need to monitor invoice aging and late-payment risk?
 * What visibility does the Director of Operations need to monitor department-level approval performance?
 * What does the AP Manager need to reduce manual follow-up and rework?
-* What parts of the process should be automated first?
+* What parts of the process should be standardized before automation?

 ## Current-State Process